hkohko/hkohko/README.md

 > Make tools to make learning other tools easier.

 💻 Currently working on:
 - [dget](https://github.com/rfdzan/dget) 🧰, a command-line tool to search for paths in your filesystem.
-Uses Levenshtein distance for fuzzy matching.
+Uses Levenshtein distance for fuzzy matching
+- [smoljpg](https://github.com/rfdzan/smoljpg) 🖼️, a multi-threaded JPG compression tool powered by [turbojpeg](https://github.com/honzasp/rust-turbojpeg).
 - Product website (still private) with Flask backend.

 🔍 Currently interested in: